dfelinto/blender-manual/manual/physics/forces/force_fields/introduction.rst

    allowing you to scale up and down the scene, keeping the same effects.

 Flow
-   If non-zero, this adds a drag force proportional and opposite to the point velocity.
+   If nonzero, this adds a drag force proportional and opposite to the point velocity.

    This effectively re-interprets the force field so that the *Strength* to *Flow* ratio at a certain point defines the velocity of an "air flow" field, and objects are